Overview

 While this ingredient is considered well-tolerated, some cases of contact dermatitis have been reported with the Passiflora plant's vines and leaves itself.
 As with any ingredient, a patch test is a great idea if you are unsure.

-Learn more about Passiflora Edulis Seed OilMoringa Oleifera Seed Oil is the oil expressed from the seeds of Moringa oleifera plant.
-It is more commonly known as Moringa seed oil.
+Learn more about Passiflora Edulis Seed OilMoringa Oleifera Seed Oil is a lightweight oil from the seeds of the Moringa oleifera tree.
+In cosmetics, it's an emollient that forms a light film to slow water loss and soften skin.

-Learn more about Moringa Oleifera Seed OilCoconut Alkanes is created from the fatty-acids of coconut oil.
-It is volatile, meaning it evaporates from the skin.
+Learn more about Moringa Oleifera Seed OilCoconut Alkanes is a lightweight, plant-derived emollient and solvent made from the fatty acids of coconut oil.

 Learn more about Coconut AlkanesWe don't have a description for Kaempferia Galanga Root Extract yet.